Khamasom: People and occupation

 The village is home to the people of the Tangkhul Naga tribe.
 The majority of the inhabitants are Christians.
 Agriculture is the primary occupation of the inhabitants.
-The village is well known in the district for its scenic beauty.
 Khamasom has a vast forest stretching up to the international boundary with Myanmar and the stretch is rich in flora and fauna.
 Recently, the village was in the news for a sighting of a flower that resembles a deadly snake which the locals called Khamasam van; meaning Khamasom flower for being native only to the village.

 Vegetation

-Khamasom village is known for its richness in forest vegetation.
+Khamasom village is known for its forest vegetation.
 The mostly found trees are Pine, Oak, Aldar, Wild Cinnamon, and many others.
 Khamasom is arguably the only village in northeastern India that has a thick virgin forest in the Indo-Burma border stretch.

 One unique feature of the natural vegetation is that Khamasom has two locations - Nginu (means 'small meadow) and Ngirue (means 'big meadow in Khamasom village local language) - within the thick jungles where the rarest lily flowers thickly bloom in the month of May and June every year.
 Arguably, one can state that Khamasom Lilies are growing more and more in numbers while Shiroi Lily is diminishing due to improper care given to the Shirui Kashong by people, either tourists or native villagers.
 The occurrence of wildfire in the hill could be one main reason.
 But in the case of Khamasom, these two locations - Nginu and Ngirue are thickly forested areas, so no human destruction observed in the areas so far.
 In order to reach the locations, a visitor has to walk for a whole day and another whole day to walk back to Khamasom Khayangkho habitation.